 Turn on the Sauté function on your Instant Pot…

-…and add the coconut oil once the insert is hot.
+…and add the refined coconut oil or your cooking fat of choice once the insert is hot.
 Toss in the seasoned pork cubes and cook, stirring, until the meat gets a bit of sear on the sides.

 If you’re pressed for time, don’t worry about searing the meat carefully.
 I’ve tested this recipe both ways (diligently searing in batches and not), and the final result tastes great either way.